Trevorjohnpaul/buyup-app-setup/README.md

 The structure and construction of a production-ready e-commerce frontend will be the goal of BuyUp, and the focus should be on:

 -Clean and maintainable code

--Application architecture (scalable components).
+-Application architecture using scalable components.

--Good user experience inter-device.
+-Good user experience across multiple devices.

 -Practice Version control practice and professional development

 # Key Features